kiesia/capistrano-drupal/README.markdown

 =================

 This is a basic recipe for Drupal deployment with Capistrano.
-Currently this handles Drupal multisite installs when :sites is set.
+Currently this handles Drupal multisite installs and compiles SASS.

-This recipe assumes that we do not require sudo on the target server.
+This recipe assumes that we are running the webserver with the same rights as the deployment user.

 Requirements
 ------------